 Figure 5: TEM micrographs of TiO2 substrate particles coated with Au, Pt or Ni NPs.
 Au and Pt NPs correspond to the small darker structures mainly visible at the edges of the substrate.
 Ni NP coating appears brighter than the substrate and is only visible on the left edge of the substrate particle.
-Inserts for Au and Pt provide details of individual primary particles and small agglomerates as well as indicated contact angles.
+Inserts for Au and Pt provide details of individual primary particles and small agglomerates.

-All four metal NPs, generated as described above, were mixed and coagulated with nebulised TiO2 substrate particles (mode 120 nm, concentration about 8\10 particles cm-3) for 26 s and analysed with TEM, STEM and EDX.
-TEM micrographs (Fig. 5) show significant differences in the coating with Au, Pt and Ni metal particles.
-Au and Pt exhibit a high density of 'island-like' coating, i.e. the presence of individual metal NPs on the TiO2 surface, which are visible clearly at the edges of the TiO2 substrate particle.
-Further towards the centre of the TiO2 particles, the metal NPs are less visible due to the thick layer of TiO2 particle which leads to a decrease in contrast for the metal particles.
+(Fig. 5) show significant differences in the coating with Au, Pt and Ni metal particles.
+Au and Pt exhibit a high density of 'island-like' coating, i.e. the presence of individual metal NPs on the TiO2 surface, which are visible clearly at the edges of

-300 For Au, the coating consists predominantly of primary particles and for Pt, a mix is observed between primary particles and agglomerates with sizes up to well above 50 nm.
+- 265 For Au, the coating consists predominantly of primary particles and for Pt, a mix is observed between primary particles and agglomerates with sizes up to well above 50 nm.
 For Ni and Cu, no clear qualitative assessment of the coating was possible because these two metals produce significantly smaller primary particles in the spark generator (Table 1) and exhibit lower contrasts in TEM.
-While for Ni fractal-like particles are faintly visible at the edge of the TiO2 substrate particle, no coating was detectable for Cu (Fig. B1).
-Thus, all further results and discussion on Cu can be found in appendix B.

-The coating behaviour depends on various factors such as the thermodynamic properties of the two involved particle types and the size and number concentration of the coating particles.
+While for Ni fractal-like particles are faintly visible at the edge of the TiO2 substrate particle, no coating was detectable for Cu (Fig. B1). - 270 The coating behaviour depends on various factors such as the thermodynamic properties of the two involved particle types and the size and number concentration of the coating particles.
 Surface wetting, i.e. the tendency of a liquid, or liquid-like particle to spread and adhere to a substrate particle (TiO2), is a key concept to describe the coating.
-(Huhtamäki et al., 2018) Wetting depends on the particle size and the surface free energies of the involved species (Huhtamäki et al., 2018), i.e.

-metals and TiO2 in our study.
+(Huhtamäki et al., 2018) Wetting depends on the particle size and the surface free energies of the involved species (62), i.e. metals and TiO2 in our study.
 Metal particles of a few nm in size can be considered liquid or liquid-like as discussed previously.
-When such particles coagulate with TiO2, they can rearrange depending on the relative surface free energies of metal and TiO2.
+When such - 275 particles coagulate with TiO2, they can rearrange depending on the relative surface free energies of metal and TiO2.
 If the metal has a lower surface free energy than the substrate species, surface wetting occurs, which can lead to the formation of a smooth coating layer.
 (Pfeiffer et al., 2015) Values for the surface free energies vary strongly in literature and depend on the techniques used to determine them, the crystal structures and the temperature and pressure of the measurement.
-TiO2 has a surface free energy ranging between 0.6 and 1.3 Jm-2.(Labat et al., 2008) Values for Au, Pt, Cu and Ni range between 1.4 Jm-2 and 1.9 Jm-2.(Kinloch, 1987; Tyson and Miller, 1977) Both, Au and Pt primary particles experience a slight wetting on the TiO2 surface as can be seen in the inserts of Fig. 5.
-A contact angle (Young angle) of 63 degrees for Au and of 59 degree for Pt was measured, i.e. well below 90 degrees, which was expected given that TiO2 has a similar surface free energy as the metal NPs and therefore partial wetting rather than a smooth coverage is expected.
-The contact angle measurements are depicted in greater detail in appendix A (Fig. A2).
-Ni and Cu likely exhibit the same behaviour due to the similar surface free energies, however, this could not be confirmed from our TEM analyses as discussed above.
+TiO2 has a surface free energy ranging between 0.6 and 1.3 Jm-2.(Labat et al., 2008) Values for Au, Pt, Cu and Ni range between 1.4 Jm- - and 1.9 Jm-2.(Kinloch, 1987; Tyson and Miller, 1977) Both, Au and Pt primary particles experience a slight wetting on the TiO2 surface as can be seen in the inserts of Fig. 5.
+A contact angle (Young angle) of 57 degrees for Au and of 63 degree for Pt was measured, i.e. well below 90 degrees, which was expected given that TiO2 has a similar surface free energy as the metal NPs and therefore partial wetting rather than a smooth coverage is expected.
+Ni and Cu likely exhibit the same behaviour due to the similar surface free energies, however, this could not be confirmed from our TEM analyses as discussed a structure. - above.